 If you want to ensure your content gets seen by decision-makers in target accounts, you’ll need to consider also investing in content syndication.
 Content syndication involves sharing your content directly with decision-makers using email outreach, social media outreach, and telemarketing.
 It’s a perfect way to ensure your content gets seen and engaged with by the people you want to see it.
 You won’t have to wait for SEO to kick in, and you won’t need to sit waiting, hoping they’ll see your content.

 Your content can be used to start conversations, build awareness, and generate demand for your product/services.
 65% of demand generation marketers say that content syndication is an effective strategy, so it’s worth trying.
 If you need help executing your content syndication process, Internal Results can help you promote it across social media, email, telemarketing, and paid channels.
 Now, while which channels you ultimately use depends on your audience, you'll want to leverage a healthy mix of different channels at the same time to expand your reach.

-Executing Your Content Strategy
+Executing Your Digital Content Marketing Strategy

 To execute your content strategy, you have three options; an in-house content marketing team, 100% outsourced, or a hybrid of in-house and outsourcing.
 There are pros and cons to every option, but if you’re unsure, here’s what most companies do: 86% of B2B teams outsource their content writing tasks.

 The benefits are that your in-house team won’t need to spend hours every week writing articles, and you can focus on strategy.
 You can build a team in-house, and it’s a great way to ensure everyone is on the same page, and your strategy aligns with your goals.
 However, hiring in-house does have its own costs.

 Measuring Your Results

 Without measuring your results, you won’t know if your content is working.
 There are a variety of metrics you can track to see if your strategy is working.